cs207-project-group4/cs207-FinalProject/docs/milestone2.md

 # Future Work

-* We intend to provide a reverse-mode implementation.
+* We intend to provide a reverse-mode implementation as well as a backprop implementation
 * We will perform even more extensive testing, specifically on edge cases
 * We will improve documentation, integrating Read the Docs
 * We will distribute our package on PyPI